CG1507/quickcnn/README.md

 - don't have GPU, and want to train Deep ConvNet model on any size of data.
 - want to apply transfer learning, finetuning, and scratch training on Deep ConvNet models.
 - want to use pretrained ConvNet architectures for above learning process.

-> Main idea of QuickCNN is to train deep ConvNet without diving into architectural details.
-QuickCNN works as an **interactive tool** for transfer learning, finetuning, and scratch training with custom datasets.
-It has pretrained model zoo and also works with your custom keras model architecture.

 **QuickCNN works in two different environment:**